joecox/231/hw4/hw4.markdown

     eventually stuck because $free\ r$ removes $r$ from $\mu$, but by
     \infr{E-DerefLoc}, $!r$ cannot step because $r$ is not in $\mu$.

-b)  Progress is still uphold.
+b)  Progress is still upheld.

 c)  Counter example: